tamari92/kf2-tournament/guidelines.md

 This timer shows the following:
 - Total **duration** of the current match (excluding any time spent in the Lobby)
-- The **Max Time** for the map
+- The **PENALTY Time** for the map

 The timer begins counting the moment the round begins and never stops, even during the Trader period.
-See [Section 7: Scoring](#section-7-scoring) for more information on the Max Time.
+See [Section 7: Scoring](#section-7-scoring) for more information on the PENALTY Time.

 #### 8.11.2 - Spectator Interface
 ![alt text](https://i.imgur.com/CDGbiMR.png)